ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 Options 3 and 4 have the slight advantage of not requiring `TasklikeAttribute` to be defined somewhere.
 They're also the most flexible about the generic arity of the builder: it need not be exactly the same as that of the tasklike.

+Option 4 doesn't work with interfaces, since they can't have static members.

-I've adopted Option4 because it's cleanest.
-The prototype also supports Option1, for sake of experimentation.
+I've adopted Option4 because it's cleanest, and also Option1 to allow it to work with interfaces.
+I don't know what is the best option.

 ## Discuss: AwaitOnCompleted in the tasklike's builder?